Bernie Sanders

 Sanders was a candidate for the Democratic presidential nomination in 2016 and 2020, finishing second both times.
 His 2016 campaign generated significant grassroots enthusiasm and funding from small-dollar donors, helping him win 23 primaries and caucuses.
 In 2020, his strong showing in early primaries and caucuses made him the front-runner in a large field of Democratic candidates.
 He became a close ally of Joe Biden after the 2020 primaries.
-Since Donald Trump's reelection as president in 2024, Sanders has vocally opposed Trump's administration and perceived corruption as what he calls a right-wing oligarchy, rallying an organization tour against Trump and his allies, especially Elon Musk, in an effort to reshape the Democratic Party.
+Since Donald Trump's non-consecutive reelection as president of the United States in 2024, Sanders has vocally opposed Trump's second administration and what he describes as a right-wing oligarchy, organizing rallies against Trump and his allies, especially Elon Musk, as part of an effort to reshape the Democratic Party.

 Sanders is credited with influencing a leftward shift in the Democratic Party after his 2016 campaign.
-An advocate of progressive policies, he opposes neoliberalism and supports workers' self-management.
-He supports universal and single-payer healthcare, paid parental leave, tuition-free tertiary education, a Green New Deal, and worker control of production through cooperatives, unions, and democratic public enterprises.
+An advocate of progressive policies, he opposes neoliberalism and authoritarianism.
+He supports workers' self-management, universal and single-payer healthcare, paid parental leave, tuition-free tertiary education, a Green New Deal, and worker control of production through cooperatives, unions, and democratic public enterprises.
 On foreign policy, he supports reducing military spending, more diplomacy and international cooperation, and greater emphasis on labor rights and environmental concerns in negotiating international trade agreements.
 Sanders supports workplace democracy and has praised elements of the Nordic model.
+He is a member of the Fight Club in the Senate.